juju/docs/src/en/developer-testing.md

 in line with [Charm Store policy](./authors-charm-policy.html), all charms should pass `charm proof` with Information messages only.
-Warning or Error messages indicate a problem in the charm and the automated tests will fail the `charm proof` step.
+Warning or Error messages indicate a problem in the charm and the automated tests will fail the on the `charm proof` step.

 ## Amulet